Go Back TestMagic Forums > Admissions > PhD in Economics

 What would you have done differently?
 I would have applied to less safeties, but that's really an ex-post judgment.
 I think I had a good year, though Stanford GSB was my dream school, but oh well, life goes on.

-Comments: I think italos is right, letter of reference is everything!
+Comments: I think italos is right, LOR is everything!

 Profile: